Why vary the wavelength?

 Silicon Valley’s quest for speed inspired PhotoMed’s therapy.
 Why not vary the wavelength during therapy?

-PhotoMed’s team sponsored a small study (n=29) to test this question.
+PhotoMed’s team sponsored a small IRB approved study (n=29) to examine this question.
 The study enrolled people with dark skin (95%).
 These real-world people were invited sequentially with no cherry-picking.
-(Hey, the team wanted to know if the therapy could relieve real-world pain.)
+No red or IR was applied.
+Each volunteer came for six visits.

 The study asked questions electronically.
-The technician had to record the volunteer’s answer to each question before advancing to the next.
+The operator had to record the volunteer’s answer to each question before advancing to the next.
 The statistician reported his surprise with receiving a complete data set with no missing data.